Iguaçu or Iguazu Falls? Argentina vs Brazil

 Wikipedia http://en.wikipedia.org/wiki/Iguazu_Falls#Comparisons_to_other_famous_falls

-Official Aregntina site http://www.iguazuargentina.com/english/
+Official Aregntina site http://www.iguazuargentina.com/

 These are just stunning breathtaking photos.. very dramatic I can almost feel the strength of the falls. an amazing post!